Early Life and Education of Condoleezza Rice: A Complete Timeline

 The Confidante: Condoleezza Rice and the Creation of the Bush Legacy

-In February 2009, Condoleezza Rice was considered for the open Pac-10 Commissioner position, but she chose to return to Stanford University as a political science professor and fellow at the Hoover Institution.
+On March 1, 2009, Condoleezza Rice returned to Stanford as a political science professor and senior fellow at the Hoover Institution.

-September 2010: Joined Stanford Graduate School of Business
+September 2010: Faculty Member at Stanford Graduate School of Business

 In September 2010, Condoleezza Rice became a faculty member of the Stanford Graduate School of Business and a director of its Global Center for Business and the Economy.